QiD: ANONYMOUS NEUROMORPHIC IDENTITY TECHNOLOGY

 IMPOSTOR DETECTION

-Since QiD determines the identity of someone anonymously - independent of who a person claims to be - it prevents impersonation based on stolen credentials, identity documents, or false claims and makes impersonation attempts detectable rather than repeatable
+Since QiD determines the identity of someone anonymously - independently of who the someone claims to be - QiD structurally prevents impersonation based on fraudulent credentials, identity documents or false identity claims

 04